redis/redis-doc/topics/cluster-spec.md

 The `FAIL` message will force every receiving node to mark the node in `FAIL` state, whether or not it already flagged the node in `PFAIL` state.

-Note that *the FAIL flag is mostly one way*, that is, a node can go from `PFAIL` to `FAIL`, but for the `FAIL` flag to be cleared there are only two possibilities:
+Note that *the FAIL flag is mostly one way*.
+That is, a node can go from `PFAIL` to `FAIL`, but a `FAIL` flag can only be cleared in the following situations:

-* The node is already reachable and it is a slave.
+* The node is already reachable and is a slave.
 In this case the `FAIL` flag can be cleared as slaves are not failed over.
-* The node is already reachable and it is a master not serving any slot.
-In this case the `FAIL` flag can be cleared as masters without slots do not really participate to the cluster, and are waiting to be configured in order to join the cluster.
+* The node is already reachable and is a master not serving any slot.
+In this case the `FAIL` flag can be cleared as masters without slots do not really participate in the cluster and are waiting to be configured in order to join the cluster.
-* The node is already reachable, is a master, but a long time (N times the `NODE_TIMEOUT`) has elapsed without any detectable slave promotion.
-Better for it to rejoin the cluster and continue in this case.
+* The node is already reachable and is a master, but a long time (N times the `NODE_TIMEOUT`) has elapsed without any detectable slave promotion.
+It's better for it to rejoin the cluster and continue in this case.

 It is useful to note that while the `PFAIL` -> `FAIL` transition uses a form of agreement, the agreement used is weak:

-1. Nodes collect views of other nodes during some time, so even if the majority of master nodes need to "agree", actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
+1. Nodes collect views of other nodes over some time period, so even if the majority of master nodes need to "agree", actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
 However we discard failure reports which are old, so the failure was signaled by the majority of masters within a window of time.
 2. While every node detecting the `FAIL` condition will force that condition on other nodes in the cluster using the `FAIL` message, there is no way to ensure the message will reach all the nodes.
 For instance a node may detect the `FAIL` condition and because of a partition will not be able to reach any other node.

 However the Redis Cluster failure detection has a liveness requirement: eventually all the nodes should agree about the state of a given node.
-There are two cases that can originate from split brain conditions, either some minority of nodes believe the node is in `FAIL` state, or a minority of nodes believe the node is not in `FAIL` state.
+There are two cases that can originate from split brain conditions.
+Either some minority of nodes believe the node is in `FAIL` state, or a minority of nodes believe the node is not in `FAIL` state.
 In both the cases eventually the cluster will have a single view of the state of a given node:

-**Case 1**: If an actual majority of masters flagged a node as `FAIL`, because of the failure detector and the *chain effect* it generates, every other node will flag the master as `FAIL` eventually, since in the specified window of time enough failures will be reported.
+**Case 1**: If a majority of masters have flagged a node as `FAIL`, because of failure detection and the *chain effect* it generates, every other node will eventually flag the master as `FAIL`, since in the specified window of time enough failures will be reported.

-**Case 2**: When only a minority of masters flagged a node as `FAIL`, the slave promotion will not happen (as it uses a more formal algorithm that makes sure everybody will know about the promotion eventually) and every node will clear the `FAIL` state for the `FAIL` state clearing rules above (no promotion after some time > of N times the `NODE_TIMEOUT`).
+**Case 2**: When only a minority of masters have flagged a node as `FAIL`, the slave promotion will not happen (as it uses a more formal algorithm that makes sure everybody knows about the promotion eventually) and every node will clear the `FAIL` state as per the `FAIL` state clearing rules above (i.e. no promotion after N times the `NODE_TIMEOUT` has elapsed).

-**Basically the `FAIL` flag is only used as a trigger to run the safe part of the algorithm** for the slave promotion.
-In theory a slave may act independently and start a slave promotion when its master is not reachable, and wait for the masters to refuse to provide the acknowledgment, if the master is actually reachable by the majority.
-However the added complexity of the `PFAIL -> FAIL` state, the weak agreement, and the `FAIL` message to force the propagation of the state in the shortest amount of time in the reachable part of the cluster, have practical advantages.
-Because of this mechanisms usually all the nodes will stop accepting writes about at the same time if the cluster is in an error condition, that is a desirable feature from the point of view of applications using Redis Cluster.
-Also not needed election attempts, initiated by slaves that can't reach its master for local problems (that is otherwise reachable by the majority of the other master nodes), are avoided.
+**The `FAIL` flag is only used as a trigger to run the safe part of the algorithm** for the slave promotion.
+In theory a slave may act independently and start a slave promotion when its master is not reachable, and wait for the masters to refuse to provide the acknowledgment if the master is actually reachable by the majority.
+However the added complexity of the `PFAIL -> FAIL` state, the weak agreement, and the `FAIL` message forcing the propagation of the state in the shortest amount of time in the reachable part of the cluster, have practical advantages.
+Because of these mechanisms, usually all the nodes will stop accepting writes at about the same time if the cluster is in an error state.
+This is a desirable feature from the point of view of applications using Redis Cluster.
+Also erroneous election attempts initiated by slaves that can't reach its master due to local problems (the master is otherwise reachable by the majority of other master nodes) are avoided.

 Configuration handling, propagation, and failovers
 ===